raimohanska/snap-skeleton/README.md

 The main method starts Snap and routes the root url to a function named `lol`.
-This function reads the request body (if it was a POST), then prints it to stdout and finally replies with the same string.
+This function reads the request body (if it was a POST), then prints it to stdout and finally replies with "You got lolled".

 The `readBody` and `writeResponse` functions are part of the included `HttpUtil` module, and take care of the UTF-8 encoding and decoding involved.